burnash/gspread/README.md

 Features:

+* Google Sheets API v4.
 * Open a spreadsheet by its **title** or **url**.
 * Extract range, entire row or column values.
-* Independent of Google Data Python client library.
 * Python 3 support.

 ## Basic Usage